Krypton-Suite/Standard-Toolkit/README.md

 # Which packages should I use?

 ## Non-Lite
-Only use these packages if you require to target a specific framework version between .NET 3.5 and .NET 5/6.
+Only use these packages if you require to target a specific framework version between .NET 3.5 and .NET 5/6 (Inclusive).
 Please note that these packages are larger than the lite packages.

 ## Lite
-These packages only support .NET Framework >= 4.5 and .NET Core 3.1/.NET 5/6.
+These packages only support .NET Framework 4.8 and .NET 5/6.

 =======